The 34 Best Campgrounds in Colorado and the Rocky Mountain States

 6. Rosy Lane Campground, Gunnison National Forest, Northeast of Almont

 Campsites are tucked beneath tree canopies at Taylor River’s edge.
 Whitewater-rafting outfitters run the river daily.
-From $18; 970/641-0471; book at recreation.gov
+970/641-0471; book at recreation.gov

 7. Saddlehorn Campground, Colorado National Monument

-From your campsite, spot steep-walled canyons and crimson-colored rocks.
-Hike the 6-mile Monument Canyon Trail to see signature rock formations. $10 (plus $7 park entrance fee per vehicle); no reservations; 970/858-3617 ext.
+From your campsite, spot steep-walled canyons and crimson-colored rocks of the national monument.
+Hike the 6-mile Monument Canyon Trail to see signature rock formations.
+No reservations; 970/858-3617 ext.
 360.

 8. Turquoise Lake Recreation Area, San Isabel National Forest, West of Leadville